-High-tech simulation labs are located in Riverton in the Health and Science Center in Room 217, and at the Center for the Arts in Jackson in Room 101.
+High-tech simulation labs are located on the Riverton campus in the Health and Science Center Room 217, and in Jackson at the Center for the Arts Room 101.
 Advanced patient simulators linked to computers in a control room further expand your clinical competencies by providing realistic and challenging scenarios to assist in developing clinical judgment and decision-making skills across the continuum of care.
 Simulation technology helps to boost confidence and allows an easier transition into the real world.